-&lt;sup>10 www.croix-rouge-ge.ch, Croix-Rouge Genevoise.
+10 www.croix-rouge-ge.ch, Croix-Rouge Genevoise (Geneva Red Cross)

-often the children who are schooled in French and who master the language who intervene as an interpreter: this lack of consideration for their immaturity has consequences and proves to be seriously inappropriate in certain cases (medical interviews, discussion with teachers).
+consequences and proves to be seriously inappropriate in certain cases (medical interviews, discussion with teachers).

 What works in terms of immigration?
-Research carried out in France demonstrates that some of the factors which contribute to the success of immigrants and refugees are the following:
+Research carried out in France11 demonstrates that some of the factors which contribute to the success of immigrants and refugees are the following: